Brad Park: Playing career

-As a youth, Park played in the 1960 Quebec International Pee-Wee Hockey Tournament with the Scarboro Lions and 1965–1966 with the Toronto Westclairs and Toronto Marlboros (until 1968).
-He was drafted by the New York Rangers in the first round (second overall) in the 1966 NHL Amateur Draft and, after a brief stint with the minor-league Buffalo Bisons of the AHL, began playing for the Rangers in 1968.
+As a youth, Park played against older kids, leading to Park developing into a strong player. in the 1960 he played in the Quebec International Pee-Wee Hockey Tournament with the Scarboro Lions winning the tournament, and was a member of the Junior B Toronto Westclairs (1964–1965) and then the Junior A Toronto Marlboros (1965–1968).
+Helping them win the Memorial cup in Memorial Cup in 1967.
+He was drafted by the New York Rangers in the first round (second overall) in the 1966 NHL amateur draft and, after a brief stint with the minor-league Buffalo Bisons of the AHL, began playing for the Rangers in 1968.